home / writing

 # push current branch and set upstream

-Now qc "Fix login bug" handles your entire commit process, and nb feature/new-auth creates and switches to a new branch in one command.
+Now qc "Fix login bug" handles my entire commit process, and nb feature/new-auth creates and switches to a new branch in one command.

 # dev.sh - universal dev server